PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Once again it is recommended to use the SSH URL instead of the HTTPS one.

-_This part doesn't require you to do anything it's mainly for knowledge_
+> This part doesn't require you to do anything, it's mainly for knowledge :wink:

-Before applying any changes, it is a good reflex to check what has been modified.
+> Before applying any changes, it's a good reflex to check what has been modified.

 ### Control what files can be added

 It is recommended to use a `.gitignore` file to list all the files you never want to push (like binaries, or your local IDE configs).
-You can even have generated ones based on the language you're developing in.
+> You can even have [generated ones based on the language you're developing in](https://github.com/github/gitignore) :rocket:

 ### Check what's been modified